Who is the most important person on our health journey?

 As children, we started going to the doctor and dentist for routine checkups and sickness/problem appointments.

-That is what our parents did, that is what their parents did before them, and so on.
+That is what our parents did, and that is probably what their parents did before them.

 Not so fast!